LeDuong2408/Chess-AI/README.md

 # Chess-AI
-Using deep learning and alpha zero and Monte Carlo Tree Search (MCTS) to play chess with people
+Combining MTCS, deep learning and alphazero to build a chess playing agent